pingidentity/pingone-sample-native-mobile/README.md

 This means, just receiving an `id_token` isn't sufficient to authenticate the user; you must also validate the `id_token`'s signature and verify the claims in the token based on your app's requirements.
 The P14C uses JSON Web Tokens (JWTs) and public key cryptography to sign tokens and verify that they're valid.

-# Notes
+# Tips
 1. Always open a native browser or use SFSafariViewController.
 You should never open an embedded web view with the OAuth prompt, since it provides no way for the user to verify the origin of the web page they’re looking at.
-1. Clearing the Cache of your React Native Project: `npm start -- --reset-cache`
+1. Clearing the Cache of your React Native Project: `watchman watch-del-all && rm -rf $TMPDIR/react-* && rm -rf node_modules/ && npm cache verify && npm install && npm start -- --reset-cache`
+1.